 “How do I do that?”
 I asked.

 “First you soak them.
-Soak them for fifteen hours.”
+Soak them for twelve hours.”

 “Cook them.
-Cook them for another fourteen hours.”
+Cook them for about an hour.”

 “And the chili?”